Task Chairs: Features, Benefits, and Cost

 • Depth: The depth usually falls in the range of 48 to 61 cm.

-• Height: Task chairs often feature adjustable heights, but they typically range from 86 to 102 cm.
+• Height: Task chairs often feature adjustable heights, but they range from 86 to 102 cm.

 How Long Do Task Chairs Last?